nextflow-io/nf-sqldb/README.md

 ### executeUpdate

-The `executeUpdate` function is similar to `execute`, but it returns the number of rows affected by the SQL statement.
+The `executeUpdate` function is similar to `sqlExecute`, but it returns the number of rows affected by the SQL statement.
 This is particularly useful for DML operations like `INSERT`, `UPDATE`, and `DELETE` where you need to know how many rows were affected.
 For example:

 ```nextflow
 include { executeUpdate } from 'plugin/nf-sqldb'